 Do not remove the 2 screws holding the wood mounting board in place.
+(I know this because I removed them and realized they were in there to hold the mounting board in place).

 Clean the residual butyl tape from the coach using mineral spirits.